Triangulated categories of relative 1-motives: Deligne -motives

 \begin{defi} Let $S$ be a noetherian scheme.
 We write $\CM_1(S)$ for the idempotent completion of the $\BQ$-linear category $\CM_1(S,\BZ)\otimes \BQ$.
 We say that a morphism in $\CM_1(S)$ is integral if it comes from $\CM_1(S,\BZ)$.
 For $f:S'\rightarrow S$ morphism of schemes, we still write $f^*$ for the induced additive functor $\CM(S)\ra \CM(S')$. \end{defi}

-By the results above, we can and do think of $\CM_1(S)$ as a full subcategory of $D(\Cpl(\Sh((\Sm/S)_\et,\BQ)))$.
+By the above, we can and do view $\CM_1(S)$ as a full subcategory of $D(\Cpl(\Sh((\Sm/S)_\et,\BQ)))$.
 In practice, the idempotent completion in the definition does not affect anything that we do in this paper, and we will allow ourselves statements of the form ``Let $\BM=[L\ra G]\otimes\BQ$ be an object in $\CM_1(S)$'' without spelling out the immediate reduction to that case.
+If $k$ is a field, the category $\CM_{1}(k,\BZ)\otimes\BQ$ is idempotent complete since it is an abelian category \cite[Lemme 3.2.2]{Orgogozo}.